 Made with salt, water, and rice koji, Shio Koji is a traditional natural seasoning used in Japanese cooking.
 We use it to marinate, tenderize, and enhance the umami, or richness in foods.

-Shio Koji is a live food that is rich in enzymes, so it’s ideal to use in potato dishes like mashed potatoes.
-Just like miso, it does wonder in bringing out the umami and natural sweetness of your food.
-With Shio Koji, you can really keep the ingredients simple because the all-purpose seasoning alone will bring out so much depth of a dish.
+Shio Koji is a live food rich in enzymes, making it ideal for dishes like mashed potatoes.
+Similar to miso, it works wonders in bringing out the umami and natural sweetness of your ingredients.
+With Shio Koji, you can keep the ingredients simple, as this all-purpose seasoning alone adds incredible depth to any dish.

-To make these mashed potatoes, I use this Shio Koji All-Purpose Seasoning from Hikari Miso.
-This is a simple seasoning, but utterly game-changing!
+For these mashed potatoes, I use Shio Koji All-Purpose Seasoning from Hikari Miso.
+It’s a simple seasoning, but absolutely game-changing!

 You can find Hikari Miso Shio Koji in Japanese and Asian grocery stores such as Nijiya and H-Mart.
-You can also find it on Amazon.
+You can also buy it from Amazon.

-If you want to stick with the classic mashed potatoes without shio koji (still delicious, do follow my tips!), please add salt in the following two steps.
+If you prefer to stick with classic mashed potatoes without shio koji (still delicious — follow my tips!), simply add salt in the following two steps:

-- Add salt to your water as the starch in the potatoes will absorb it as they boil.
-This gives you more flavorful potatoes for mashing.
+- Add salt to your water when boiling the potatoes, as the starch will absorb it, enhancing the flavor for mashing.

-- Then season with salt after taste check (it’s important to actually taste it before seasoning!).
+- Season with salt after tasting (it’s important to taste before seasoning!).

 7 Tips to Make the Fluffiest Mashed Potatoes